Get,

 Risks of Exercise:

-Parsvakonasana yoga pose should be practised with precautions, and the risk may include the following:
+Parsvakonasana yoga pose should be practiced with precautions, and the risk may include the following:

 • Those with high or low blood pressure problems must avoid Parsvakonasana yoga or practise it under the supervision of a trainer to avoid any injury.5